Measures to Prevent Human Rights Abuse

 Initiatives at Overseas Group Companies

 In 2013, Lion surveyed the status of human rights initiatives at overseas Group companies by visiting them, conducting interviews with management and touring factories.
-Through these actions we were able to confirm that these companies do not hire employees who are below the legal working age, and that the plants of LION WINGS (Indonesia), Global Eco Chemicals Malaysia (formerly Lion Eco Chemicals) and Southern Lion (Malaysia) provide prayer rooms for Muslim employees.
+Through these actions we were able to confirm that these companies do not hire employees who are below the legal working age, and that the plants of Southern Lion Sdn.
+Bhd., PT.
+Lion Wings and Global Eco Chemicals Malaysia Sdn.
+Bhd. provide prayer rooms for Muslim employees.
 Furthermore, in countries and regions where there are many reports of discrimination against immigrant workers, we have shared with Group companies that inadequate communication with immigrant workers can create business risks and worked with them to respond as needed.
 Since 2015, we have been checking the status of sustainability initiatives at overseas Group companies annually.

 Going forward, we will continue to monitor and to help improve human rights initiatives at overseas Group companies.

-Southern Lion (Malaysia) distributes an Employee Handbook, containing its CSR policy and stance on human rights, to all employees.
-Furthermore, Southern Lion has prepared a Code of Conduct that includes the key elements of the Lion Group’s latest policies and works to ensure awareness of it among employees.
+Southern Lion Sdn.
+Bhd. (“SL”) distributes an Employee Handbook, containing its CSR policy and stance on human rights, to all employees.
+Furthermore, SL has prepared a Code of Conduct that includes the key elements of the Lion Group’s latest policies and works to ensure awareness of it among employees.

 Halal Certification Initiatives